 - Use a PayPal business account to make and receive Twitch donations.

-- Accept credit card donations through Streamlabs.
+- Accept credit card donations through Streamlabs or StreamElements.
 Their FAQ says credit card donations don’t show your personal details.

 Read more here about making money on Twitch.

 3. Don’t Click Every Link in Chat – Sometimes They Grab Your IP Address